-- 14.9.6.1.5. receives a request from any third Party for disclosure of Personal Data where compliance with the request is required or claims to be required by Law; and - 14.9.6.1.6. becomes aware of a Data Loss Event. - 14.9.7.
-Any requirement to notify under clause 14.9.6 includes the provision of further information to the Controller in stages as details become available. - 14.9.8.
-The Processor must promptly provide the Controller with full assistance in relation to any Party's obligations under Data Protection Legislation and any complaint, communication or request made under clause 14.9.6.
-This includes giving the Controller: - 14.9.8.1.1. full details and copies of the complaint, communication or request; - 14.9.8.1.2. reasonably requested assistance so that it can comply with a Data Subject Access Request within the relevant timescales in the Data Protection Legislation; - 14.9.8.1.3. any Personal Data it holds in relation to a Data Subject on request; - 14.9.8.1.4. assistance that it requests following any Data Loss Event; and - 14.9.8.1.5. assistance that it requests relating to a consultation with, or request from, the Information Commissioner's Office or any other regulatory authority. - 14.9.9.
-The Processor must maintain full, accurate records and information to show it complies with this clause 14.
-This requirement does not apply where the Processor employs fewer than 250 staff, unless either the Controller determines that the processing: - 14.9.9.1.1. is not occasional: - 14.9.9.1.2. includes special categories of data as referred to in Article 9(1) of the UK GDPR or Personal Data relating to criminal convictions and offences referred to in Article 10 of the UK GDPR; or - 14.9.9.1.3. is likely to result in a risk to the rights and freedoms of Data Subjects. - 14.9.10.
-The Parties shall designate a Data Protection Officer if required by the Data Protection Legislation. - 14.9.11.
-Before allowing any Subprocessor to process any Personal Data, the Processor must: - 14.9.11.1.1. notify the Controller in writing of the intended Subprocessor and processing; - 14.9.11.1.2. obtain the written consent of the Controller: - 14.9.11.1.3. enter into a written contract with the Subprocessor so that this clause 14 applies to the Subprocessor; and - 14.9.11.1.4. provide the Controller with any information about the Subprocessor that the Controller reasonably requires. - 14.9.12.
-The Processor remains fully liable for all acts or omissions of any Subprocessor. - 14.9.13.
-The Parties agree to take account of any guidance issued by the Information Commissioner's Office or any other regulatory authority.
+- 14.9.6.3 receives any other request, complaint or communication relating to either Party's obligations under the Data Protection Legislation; - 14.9.6.4 receives any communication from the InformationCommissioner or any other regulatory authority in connection with Personal Data processed under this Contract; - 14.9.6.5 receives a request from any third Party for disclosure of Personal Data where compliance with the request is required or claims to be required by Law; and - 14.9.6.6 becomes aware of a Data Loss Event. - 14.9.7 Any requirement to notify under clause 14.9.6 includes the provision of further information to the Controller in stages as details become available. - 14.9.8 The Processor must promptly provide the Controller with full assistance in relation to any Party's obligations under Data Protection Legislation and any complaint, communication or request made under clause 14.9.6.
+This includes giving the Controller: - 14.9.8.1 full details and copies of the complaint, communication or request; - 14.9.8.2 reasonably requested assistance so that it can comply with a Data Subject Access Request within the relevant timescales in the Data Protection Legislation; - 14.9.8.3 any Personal Data it holds in relation to a Data Subject on request; - 14.9.8.4 assistance that it requests following any Data Loss Event; and - 14.9.8.5 assistance that it requests relating to a consultation with, or request from, the Information Commissioner's Office or any other regulatory authority. - 14.9.9 The Processor must maintain full, accurate records and information to show it complies with this clause 14.
+This requirement does not apply where the Processor employs fewer than 250 staff, unless either the Controller determines that the processing: - 14.9.9.1 is not occasional; - 14.9.9.2 includes special categories of data as referred to in Article 9(1) of the UK GDPR or Personal Data relating to criminal convictions and offences referred to in Article 10 of the UK GDPR; or - 14.9.9.3 is likely to result in a risk to the rights and freedoms of Data Subjects.

+- 14.9.10 The Parties shall designate a Data Protection Officer if required by the Data Protection Legislation. - 14.9.11 Before allowing any Subprocessor to process any Personal Data, the Processor must: - 14.9.11.1 notify the Controller in writing of the intended Subprocessor and processing; - 14.9.11.2 obtain the written consent of the Controller; - 14.9.11.3 enter into a written contract with the Subprocessor so that this clause 14 applies to the Subprocessor; and - 14.9.11.4 provide the Controller with any information about the Subprocessor that the Controller reasonably requires. - 14.9.12 The Processor remains fully liable for all acts or omissions of any Subprocessor. - 14.9.13 The Parties agree to take account of any guidance issued by the Information Commissioner's Office or any other regulatory authority.

-14.10.
-Joint Controllers of Personal Data
+14.10 Joint Controllers of Personal Data

-14.10.1.
-In the event that the Parties are Joint Controllers in respect of Personal Data under the Contract, the Parties shall implement paragraphs that are necessary to comply with UK GDPR Article 26 based on the terms set out in Part B Joint Controller Agreement (Optional - Not Used) of Annex 1 - Processing Personal Data.
+14.10.1 In the event that the Parties are Joint Controllers in respect of Personal Data under the Contract, the Parties shall implement paragraphs that are necessary to comply with UK GDPR Article 26 based on the terms set out in Part B Joint Controller Agreement of Annex 1 - Processing Personal Data.

-14.11.
-Independent Controllers of Personal Data
+14.11 Independent Controllers of Personal Data